PCC/ CCOG / ARCH

 Course Description

-Green Residential Studio Advanced study of sustainable building design and systems, and applied to residential buildings.
-Includes site analysis passive technologies, and use of sustainable building materials.
-Concepts will be applied to an actual house design in a studio format.
-Prerequisite: ARCH 101 or department approval for similar experience.
-Prerequisite or concurrent registration: ARCH 131 and 224, and ID 121 and BCT 206; or instructor permission.
+Covers advanced study of sustainable building design and systems, applied to residential buildings.
+Includes site analysis, passive technologies, and use of sustainable building materials.
+Involves application of concepts applied to an actual house design in a studio format.
+Prerequisites: ARCH 101, ARCH 113, ARCH 122, ARCH 126.
+Prerequisites/concurrent: ARCH 131 and ARCH 224.
+Audit available.

 Addendum to Course Description